-Getting people to share your content is a critical piece of the marketing puzzle.
+Getting people to share your content is a critical piece of the digital content marketing puzzle.
 It's amazing how easily content can spread through cyberspace, and how easily (more often), it can get ignored.

 I'm aware of this because I manage a few social media pages for clients with a good number of followers.
 I'm always looking for great content to share.
-I know more than one well-being rock star whose content I'd share in a second if only it were polished just a bit more.
-As a professional working for others, I hesitate to share something unless it's on par with what I've been hired to produce, or in the case of social media management, share.
+I know more than one well-being rock star whose content I'd share in a second if only it were just a bit more polished.
+As a professional working for others, I want to share only the very best content so I don't overwhelm my clients' clients, customers, and readers with content that doesn't serve them.

 My point?
 If you're going to be out there in print, put your best foot (or paragraph) forward.
 It matters more than you think.
 There are dozens of people sifting through posts, blogs, and websites deciding what to share and what not to share.

-The easiest way, of course, is to hire a professional writer so you can focus your attention on serving your clients and running your business.
-But if you don't have the budget or inclination to hire a writer, there are a few other things you can do.
+The easiest way, of course, is to hire a writer so you can focus on serving your clients and running your business.
+But if you don't have the budget for a writer, there are some other things you can do.

 1. Read and share.
 Read blogs, websites, and newsletters from your favorite brands, and share the ones that inspire you.
-The more you read great writing, the more adept you'll become at writing shareable content yourself.
+The more you read great writing, the better you'll get at writing shareable content yourself.
 Sharing content also makes it more likely that your content will be shared, as those in your network are likely to return the favor when they like something you write or post.

 2. Take a writing class or hire a coach.
 While you'll still have to pay for a class or writing coach, once you've learned a few tricks of the trade, you'll be able to write shareable content on your own.

 3. Consider working with an editor or proofreader, and be sure the person you hire understands your business well.
 In most cases, having someone look over your copy or polish your rough draft will be more cost effective than hiring a writer to research and write from scratch.
 One thing to consider here is niche.
-An editor who understands what you do will work more effectively and efficiently than one who has to learn a lot about your business in order to shape your message.
+An editor who understands what you do and how to tailor a digital content marketing strategy to your goals will be more effective and efficient than someone who needs to learn about your business and target market from scratch.